Mesothelioma and Veterans

 • Shipyard workers

-For many service members, the risk of asbestos exposure did not stop after their military careers ended.
+For many U.S. veterans, the risk of asbestos exposure didn’t stop after their military careers ended.
 Veterans often found jobs similar to the ones they held while in the service, adding to their exposure history.

 Connie’s Asbestos Journey